Provided Workflow Steps

 Module: grid.jl

 Purpose: Grid RHI (Range-Height Indicator) scans to a regular range-height grid.
+Each sweep in a file is gridded as a separate product.

 Use Cases: